Simone, Project Manager (Research and Innovation IT) - IT Services

 Off

-Who are you and what is your job title?
+Who are you, and what is your job title?

-I’m Simone and I’m a Project Manager in Research and Innovation IT, and I’m developing a new service for the University called Data Collect.
+I’m Simone, I’m a Project Manager in Research and Innovation IT, and I’m developing a new service for the University called Data Collect.
 I came to Sheffield in 2012 and did a PhD in Psychology.
 I stayed in Sheffield and worked in industry for about five years before returning to the University.

 How long have you worked at the University?